cpp-baja-sae/datalogging/README.md

-# datalogging
+# Datalogging
-All the code used for recording, transmitting, and analyzing data from all our sensors.
+This repository contains all the parts of our datalogging system.
+Each folder contains a different piece of the system.